-Alibaba Cloud Function Compute supports seamless integration with NAS.
-This allows your functions to access files on a NAS file system as they do on the local file system.
-You only need to configure NAS for a specified service, including the region, mount point, and group.
-After you configure NAS, all functions of this service can access files on the specified NAS file system as they do on the local file system.
+Function Compute can seamlessly integrate with NAS.
+This allows your functions to access files in a NAS file system as they do in the on-premises file system.
+You need only to configure a NAS file system for a specified service, including the region, mount target, and group.
+After you configure the NAS file system, all functions in the service can access files in the NAS file system as they do in the on-premises file system.

-- Temporary files can be stored on a NAS file system, and the file size is not limited.
+- Temporary files can be stored in a NAS file system, and the file size is not limited.

 - Multiple functions can use one NAS file system to share files.

 The NAS configuration is set on the service level.
-After a NAS mount target is configured for a service, all functions of the service can access files in the specified NAS file system.
+After a NAS mount target is configured for a service, all functions in the service can access files in the specified NAS file system.

 - Log on to the Function Compute console.

-- In the left-side navigation pane, click Service/Function.
+- In the left-side navigation pane, click Services and Functions.

-- In the NAS File System section, set parameters and click Submit.
+- In the NAS File System section, set the parameters and click Submit.

 Parameter Description Remarks UserId Enter a custom user ID.
-For more information, see NAS users and user groups.
+For more information, see the NAS users and user groups section of this topic.
 GroupId Enter a custom group ID.
 NAS Mount Point Select a created NAS mount target.
-For more information, see Mount target configuration.
+For more information, see the Configure a NAS mount target section of this topic.
 Remote Path Enter a remote directory.
-Local Mount Path Enter a local directory.
+Local Mount Path Enter an on-premises directory.

 NAS users and user groups